visgl/deck.gl/docs/api-reference/geo-layers/imagery-layer.md

 ##### `onImageLoadError` (Function, optional)

-`onImageLoadError` called when a tile failed to load.
+`onImageLoadError` called when an image failed to load.

 - Default: `console.error`